Live Bald Eagle Cam

 ND-LEEF at St. Patrick's County Park - South Bend, Indiana

-Use the scrollbar to watch past 4 hours of nest activity - most activity has been between sunrise and noon.
+*Use the scrollbar to watch past four hours of nest activity - most activity has been between sunrise and 10am.

-In our region bald eagles typically lay two eggs in late February or early March.
+In the Midwest, bald eagles typically lay two eggs in late February or early March.
 The eggs take almost precisely 35 days to hatch.
-This year, we are the excited to announce the arrival of two eaglets at ND-LEEF!
-(See photo below).
 Eagles are some of the fastest growing birds and the eaglets will be almost fully grown and ready to fly in mid-June.

 Eagles are protected by the Bald and Golden Eagle Protection Act with guidelines on minimizing nest disturbance.
 Therefore, we ask people interested in viewing the nest to do so from the Morrison Education and Outreach Pavilion located on the north side of ND-LEEF.
 Please park your vehicles in the St. Patrick's County Park Red Barn parking lot and walk to the Morrison Family Pavilion, entering from the path from the north of the pavilion.
 CLICK FOR MAP

-See any exciting action at the nest @NDLEEF?
+See any exciting action in the nest @NDLEEF?
+Share it using #eaglecam